 Step 10:

 Let the cakes cool in the pans for about 10 minutes, then carefully remove them and let them cool completely.
-This part requires patience.
-I struggle with that.
+Don’t forget to frost this delicious carrot cake with our Basic Cream Cheese Frosting.

 The Best Carrot Cake Recipe